Railroads have quite a history in New England.

 They do.

-It's a light workout fo.
+It's a light workout for people.

 I say that you're you're right in the middle of setting it up, but you're not.